edereynaldesaintmichel/stateful_gpt/README.md

 ## Theoretical Challenge

 This architecture is fundamentally recurrent, which theoretically hinders parallelization during training.
-This is a significant drawback for Transformers.

 ## Proposed Solution: Parallel Training for a Recurrent Architecture